-Another great way to win a bidding war is to ask your realtor to inquire what is most important to the seller.
+Another great way to win a bidding war is to ask your real estate agent to inquire what is most important to the seller.
 In some cases, the price isn’t the most important.
 Some sellers would prefer to get less money if it means they can close sooner or have found the perfect family to care for their former home.

 Get a conventional loan

-We know we’ve talked about this a lot lately, but it is just that important.
-Sellers don’t like FHA loans because they’re government-insured loans, meaning they have strict guidelines.
+Sellers don’t like FHA loans because they’re government-insured loans, meaning they have stricter guidelines.
 For example, if the home is appraised for less than the agreed-upon price, the seller is required to reduce the selling price to match the appraised price.